 "I know that the vice president wants to operate with unprecedented secrecy.
 But this is absurd," Waxman told the New York Times.
 "The [executive order] is designed to keep classified information safe.
 His argument is really that he's not part of the executive branch, so he doesn't have to comply."

-Cheney is renowned for his efforts to obfuscate the historical record.
-While vice president, he repeatedly contradicted other officials about issues in the Middle East and consistently made misleading allegations regarding Iraq's weapons arsenal and connections to terrorist groups.
-Two days before the United States invaded Iraq, for example, the vice president lambasted comments by International Atomic Energy Agency Director-General Mohamed ElBaradei, who had stated that there was "no evidence or plausible indication of the revival of a nuclear weapons program [in Iraq]."
+In the run-up to the war in Iraq, Cheney repeatedly and consistently made misleading allegations regarding Iraq's weapons arsenal and connections to terrorist groups.
+Two days before the United States invaded Iraq, for example, the vice president lambasted comments by International Atomic Energy Agency Director-General Mohamed ElBaradei, who had stated that there was "no evidence or plausible indication of the revival of a nuclear weapons program" in Iraq.
 In response, Cheney repeated the discredited notion that Saddam Hussein had nuclear weapons: "We know he has been absolutely devoted to trying to acquire nuclear weapons.
 And we believe he has, in fact, reconstituted nuclear weapons.
 I think Mr. ElBaradei frankly is wrong."

-Another example of Cheney's tendency to bend the facts was his repeated assertion that 9/11 hijacker Mohamed Atta met with Iraqi intelligence agent Ahmed Khalil Ibrahim Samir al-Ani.
+Cheney also repeatedly asserted that 9/11 hijacker Mohamed Atta had met with an Iraqi intelligence agent named Ahmed Khalil Ibrahim Samir al-Ani.
 Before and after the invasion of Iraq, Cheney tried to establish a link between Saddam Hussein and the hijackers by claiming that Atta and Samir al-Ani had met in Prague in early 2001.
 He repeated this even after the Czech Republic acknowledged that it could not verify the meeting took place and despite U.S. intelligence agencies' inability to prove that Atta was outside the United States at the time of the alleged meeting.
 According to the Washington Post, Cheney and two key advisers—Stephen Hadley and I. Lewis Libby—made sure that references to the alleged meeting appeared in speeches and policy briefings even after "intelligence" regarding the event had been discredited.

 Observers also criticized Cheney for his reported role in pushing allegations in 2007 that Iran was responsible for arming groups in Iraq and Afghanistan, despite the fact that field military officers expressed deep skepticism about the charges.
 Asked about the allegations—which were also made by Sen. Joseph Lieberman (I-CT) and Undersecretary of State Nicholas Burns—Dan McNeill, NATO's commander in Afghanistan, said, "What we've found so far hasn't been militarily significant on the battlefield."
 McNeill also said that more likely sources for the arms are drug traffickers, black market dealers, or al Qaeda groups.